Unofficial MinGW GCC binaries for Windows

 Just by typing gccmrt at the prompt (assuming your PATH is configured correctly), you get the usage screen:

-I guess you don't need much more instructions...
+I guess you don't need many more instructions...

 How gccmrt works (and why it works)